-Both the Seveso Directive and the COMAH regulations which implement the Directive apply to businesses where dangerous substances, as set out in Annex 1 of the Directive, are either present on site at or above the threshold quantities or could be generated in the event of an accident.
+The Seveso III Directive, and by extension the COMAH Regulations 2015, apply to any business where dangerous substances, as set out in Annex 1 of the Directive, are either present on site at or above the threshold quantities or could be generated in the event of an accident.
 All types of businesses with dangerous substances are covered, not just those in the chemical sector.

-If you are already operating a Seveso (COMAH) site, you will need to:
+If you already operate a COMAH site you will need to:

 Major incidents are rare events but emergency planning, preparedness and response help to ensure that the effects of any that do occur are kept as small as possible.